To promote access to quality hospice and palliative care for all in the Asia Pacific region.

-APHN legally registered in Singapore
+APHN was legally registered in Singapore

-Formation of a legally registered body discussed in Hong Kong First APHN Directory published
+Formation of a legally registered body discussed in Hong Kong.
+First APHN Directory published.

-2nd Asia Pacific Hospice Conference in Singapore Resolved to have regular regional conferences
+2nd Asia Pacific Hospice Conference in Singapore.
+Resolved to have regular regional conferences

 Dr Shigeaki Hinohara’s invitation to meet in Tokyo